7 Best Home Warranty Companies in Arizona 2025

 Customers trust their expertise and customer service, as they are committed to providing reliable protection for their clients' homes.
 As an A-rated insurance provider by the Better Business Bureau, American Residential Warranty is dedicated to supplying comprehensive coverage backed by local technicians who are certified and qualified to maintain and repair household systems and appliances.

-Their team of professionals takes the time to understand each customer's needs in order to customize service plans tailored to their unique situation.
+Their team of professionals takes the time to understand each customer's needs to customize service plans tailored to their unique situation.

 What Coverage Options Does ARW Offer?

-American Residential Warranty offers four plans that cover four different areas of the home.
+American Residential Warranty offers four plans covering four different home areas.

 • Water/Sewer Line Combo: Covers repairs, blockages, excavations, driveway paving, and reseeding grass.

-• Kitchen Plus: The Kitchen Plus package covers all major kitchen appliances, as well as supportive systems such as electrical and water heater.
+• Kitchen Plus: The Kitchen Plus package covers all major kitchen appliances and supportive systems such as electrical and water heater.

-• Platinum Premier: The Platinum Premier plan includes Kitchen Plus and other major home systems such as HVAC, some plumbing, and ductwork.
+• Platinum Premier: The plan includes Kitchen Plus and other major home systems such as HVAC, plumbing, and ductwork.
 You also get coverage for a few extras like ceiling fans, the ice maker in your fridge, and the garage door opener.

 • 4-in-1 Bundle: This is the ultimate package provided by ARW.
-It covers everything from the first three listed packages plus an electronics coverage plan, washer/dryer, and another deluxe package that covers things like permits and code violations, toilets, plumbing fixtures, refrigerant recapture, improper installations, and more.
+It covers everything from the first three listed packages: an electronics coverage plan, washer/dryer, and another deluxe package covering permits and code violations, toilets, plumbing fixtures, refrigerant recapture, improper installations, and more.

 A few add-ons are possible at checkout.
-ARW offers washer/dryer, sewer and water line coverage, their Ultimate Electronics Protection package, and pool/spa add-ons.
+ARW offers washer/dryer, sewer, water line coverage, Ultimate Electronics Protection package, and pool/spa add-ons.

 What Are ARW's Prices?